-Blanco Gardens is at an average of 570 feet above sea level, with rolling terrain typical of the city and surrounding region.
+Blanco Gardens is at an average of 570 feet above sea level, with flat terrain common in this area of San Marcos.
 Because most of the neighborhood has been developed, there are no abrupt terrain changes or slopes preventing development, as demonstrated in the Natural Features map.
 The major natural threat, however, is the impact of floods.

 Two major flooding events occurred in San Marcos in 2015, one in May and another in November.
 Blanco Gardens is within the federally defined 100-year floodplain and was heavily impacted by both events.
-Significant repairs to public infrastructure was required.
+Significant repairs to public infrastructure were required.

-To mitigate future flooding events of this scale and larger, the City is undertaking the Blanco Riverine Flood Mitigation Project, as noted in the Infrastructure and Public Works section above.
+To mitigate future flooding events of this scale and larger, the City completed the Blanco Riverine Flood Mitigation Project and the Blanco Gardens Drainage Improvements Project, as noted in the Infrastructure and Public Works section above.
 The project is designed to protect Blanco Gardens from inundation of up to three feet in future flooding events, and to allow any encroaching floodwaters to recede more quickly.